-/dev/rk?
+/dev/rk?, /dev/rrk?

 Care should be taken in using the interleaved files.
 First, the same drive should not be accessed simultaneously using the ordinary name and as part of an interleaved file, because the same physical blocks have in effect two different names; this fools the system's buffering strategy.
-Second, the combined files cannot be used for swapping.
+Second, the combined files cannot be used for swapping or raw I/O.